How Big is a Golf Cart Garage? (Save a Few Bucks)

 What is the standard size of a golf cart garage?

 A standard garage size can range from 7X15 feet to as big as 20X30 feet.
 But as with most things, the answer depends on your unique needs.
-There are golfing folks out there that say you can never have too much garage space.
+There are golfing folks out there who say you can never have too much garage space.
 Some can be as large as 20X60 feet!

-How large your garage will be can depend on how many vehicles you already own, how many bedrooms your house currently has, and how much available land you have on your property.
-The question to ask is not what a golf cart garage should be, but what kind of garage you want.
+The question is not what a golf cart garage should be but what kind of garage you want.
 With that being said, there are some factors you should take into consideration before making your dream golf cart storage space.

 For a new building or extension to your home, two key words to remember are zoning laws.